We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 LWB provides salary sacrificing for eligible LWB employees.
 This support is currently managed by a provider called Maxxia.
 You will not be eligible for salary packaging through LWB during the secondment period as you remain employees of DHHS.
 We will provide you with the information you need to make an informed decision regarding salary packaging for when you are directly employed with LWB, after the end of the secondment period, in which you will become eligible to access relevant salary sacrificing provisions.

 Substitute Leave balances for full-time employees were previously expressed by DHHS in days.
 This is how it is shown in LWB’s payroll system and how you can see it on myHR.
 In Kronos all leave balances are expressed in hours.
 If you take a day of substituted leave, your balance will be reduced by 1 day regardless of the number of hours you work.

 The substitute leave hours balance is calculated by multiplying the number of days in your balance by 7.6.
 This is irrespective of how many hours you normally work each day.

 When you take a substitute leave day, the payroll system will only deduct 1 day at 7.6 hours from your leave balance.
 If you work an 11 hour shift, 1 day will be deducted from your leave balance and you will be paid the full value of your shift (that is, whatever you would have been paid had you worked that shift).
 If you work a 5 hour shift, 1 day at 7.6 hours will be deducted from your leave balance and 5 hours would be paid as per your shift.

 How will client files be transferred to LWB?

-Files will be transferred electronically but there will also be a hard copy transfer of files that is being planned for at the moment (with DHHS).
-This may require LWB staff to visit each house to assist with this process.
+Files have been transferred electronically and there is also a hard copy transfer of files that is being planned for at the moment (with DHHS).

 Do you move employees to other homes if a conflict cannot be resolved?